Broadway's 2015 Tony Awards winners

-NEW YORK The following is a list of winners in major categories at the Tony Awards, American theatre's highest honors which were handed out on Sunday at Radio City Music Hall.
+NEW YORK The following is a list of winners in major categories at the Tony Awards, American theater's highest honors which were handed out on Sunday at Radio City Music Hall.

 Best musical: